boldbi/boldbi-kubernetes/helm/auto-deployment/configuration.md

 ### Istio Ingress Gateway

-If you need to configure Bold BI with Istio then you can change the value as `istio` in your configuration like below.
+If you need to configure Bold BI with Istio, then you can change the value as `istio` in your configuration as follows.

 ```console
 loadBalancer:
   type: istio
 ```

-### sticky session
+### Sticky Session

 You can change the affinityCookieExpiration time.
 The default value is 600s.